 Some people, when they think of concerts, think only of the big name rock events like the ones above.
 However, don't discount regional festivals as sources of great live music.
 The My Mississauga summer festival from a few years ago drummed up quite a few acts and the annual Toronto WinterCity Festival features two weeks of music along with the requisite ice sculptures and snow sports.
 There are also smaller, more eclectic festivals, like the New Wave Composers festival, that you can attend and broaden your horizons.

 How do you imagine big names like Nickelback ended up selling millions of records and drawing screaming crowds?
 They didn't emerge overnight, fully formed and already rock stars.
 They worked their way up from small shows in local clubs to huge venues.
 If you like to see the next big thing before they're big or just support smaller artists, try attending shows at smaller venues like the Lula Lounge or Sneaky Dee's.
 You never know - maybe you'll discover that you really love autoharp music or are moved to tears by the didgeridoo.

 The Local Scene

 Musicians and true music lovers know that to really give back to the art they love they need to support local musicians.
 The ones who live down the street or play out of their parents' garage.
 Therefore, whenever you get the chance, you should check out the bands playing at local bars and pubs, or attend youth concerts and recitals.

-Many thanks to Londonhomesforu.com for the generous financial donations!.
+Many thanks to Ottawa Commercial Painters, (website) for the generous financial donation!.